- What We Do

 - U.S. Global Development Lab

 Food Security Situation

-Chad is a low-income, food-deficit country, ranked 184 out of 187 countries in the 2012 UNDP Human Development Index.
-Over 500,000 refugees and IDPs reside in Chad, impacting the socio-economic situation and the depletion of natural resources in vulnerable communities.
+Chad is a low-income, food-deficit country, ranked 184 out of 187 countries in the 2013 United Nations Development Program (UNDP) Human Development Index.
+In rural areas of Chad, 87 percent of the population lives below the poverty line.